palak2665/Express-U/README.md

 # Express-U

-We have a built an Sign Language Recognition program, which will detect the hand signs in real time irrespective of the background using Computer Vision and Deep Learning.
+We have a built a Sign Language Recognition program, which will detect hand signs in real time irrespective of the background using Computer Vision and Deep Learning.